 Speaking to other voice actors, the pandemic caused many to record in isolation.
 Did you share some space with other actors in the recording sessions?

-We did the first season, and I had one session with people and that was the first session that I had for season one of 'Masters of the Universe.'
+We did the first season, and I had one session with other actors on 'Masters of the Universe.'
 After that, we were by ourselves.
 I remember doing the press for season one, and we did that on Zoom.
-That was the first time I talked with Chris Wood and He-Man or any stuff.
-I had one session with people, and then it was by myself, or I would go into the studio and the voice director Collette Sunderman, who is amazing.
-She and Kevin Smith would be on Zoom.
-I would see them on the screen, but I was by myself in the booth for most of it for that one-to-one session.
+That was the first time I talked with Chris Wood, our He-Man.
+I would go into the studio and our voice director, Collette Bennett Sunderman, who is amazing, she and Kevin Smith would be on Zoom.
+I would see them on the screen, but I was by myself in the booth for most of it.

 When it comes to voice versus live action, do you have more creative autonomy with what you can do with a role?
 Or do you typically stick to how it's written in the script?

 The fun thing about voiceover that's different than being on camera is you don't have to think at all about what your face or body is doing because they're not trying to capture you in that way.
-For instance, stunt work and the effort where you're taking a punch, punching someone, or jumping off a cliff.
-There was one effort that I needed to jump out of the plane, then hit this machine, roll onto the ground, get up, and shoot someone.
-I was like, "Uh-huh!" [laughs] I remember Collette did it too. *grunting*-that kind of thing.
-I was like, "Okay, I'm a good mimic."
-When she did it, I was like, "Okay, I got it."
-When you're thinking about that as an actor, so much of it is actually…I got to make like 'Black Widow' when she lands, and [Yelena]'s like, "Why do you always have to land like a superhero?"
-It's like when you're doing voiceover; you don't have to think about how you land it to make a noise or say the line the way you need to.
+There was one effort that I needed to do, jump out of a plane, then hit this machine, roll onto the ground, get up, and shoot someone.
+I was like, "Uh-huh?!?" [laughs] I remember, Collette demonstrated it first.
+And she just sounded AMAZING!
+I was like, "Okay… I'm a pretty good mimic.
+So, I just have nail what she just did."
+When you're thinking about something like that as an on camera actor, so much of it is actually…I have to make sure I look like 'Black Widow' when I land, and [Yelena]'s like, "Why do you always have to land like a superhero?"
+When you're doing voiceover; you don't have to think about how you land to make a noise or say the line the way you need to.
 It's making sure that it sounds right because the animators are the ones who are going to make you look badass.
 There's definitely a lot more freedom in that way when you're doing voiceover.

 Masters of the Universe: Revelation and Revolution are available to stream on Netflix.